February 8, 2018 at 4:49 pm #2013

 Wow!
 You do have a big job on your hands!
 But this is an exciting opportunity to lend your expertise to an area that is so important – new faculty orientation.
 WIthout knowing the specific content of your institution’s orientation agenda, a typical NFO will contain information regarding institutional rules and culture, payroll and benefits, and specific guidelines relevant to faculty.
 This is also a great time to introduce faculty to instructional design support services and faculty development resources.

-A good place to start is to consider a faculty development model, specifically the Quality Transformation Model for Faculty Development (Jowallh, Futch, Barrett-Greenly, & Bennet, 2016).
+A good place to start is to consider a faculty development model, specifically the Quality Transformation Model for Faculty Development (Jowallah, Futch, Barrett-Greenly, & Bennett, 2016).
 According to this model, factors to consider when creating your NFO include scoping for sustainability, understanding of the institutional culture, addressing the needs of new faculty, and consideration of who will take ownership of the course.
 This model provides the groundwork for the planning stage of the development process.
 More specifically, the planning stage consists of selecting the design and development strategies that will form the course content and includes the exploration of tools and techniques that will shape your course.

 As a co-facilitator and co-developer, your role will be vital to the success of this new approach to NFO.
 You will likely be collaborating with librarians, media technologists, research and commercialization, office of accessibility services, and other departments so be prepared to manage the needs and priorities of many stakeholders.